makma/fingerprintjs.com/content/blog/state-of-identity-podcast-featuring-ceo-dan-pinto-fingerprintjs.md

 #### CAMERON:

 So you are what the kids call these days a serial entrepreneur, with a few different startups under your belt.
-Obviously, you're building some really cool and interesting stuff at FingerprintJS, which is why you're on the podcast.
+Obviously, you're building some really cool and interesting stuff at Fingerprint, which is why you're on the podcast.
 I’m really excited to dive into that platform and its applicability in the digital identity space.

-But before we do that, I would love to get a bit of an overview of your career journey, how you came to be the CEO at FingerprintJS and what your touchpoints with digital identity might have been prior to joining.
+But before we do that, I would love to get a bit of an overview of your career journey, how you came to be the CEO at Fingerprint and what your touchpoints with digital identity might have been prior to joining.

 #### DAN:

 Yeah, thanks.
 I have always wanted to be a serial entrepreneur since I was a kid.
 I learned programming as a hobby growing up, dabbled a little bit in different tech startups, learned a lot, and knew that someday I wanted to do entrepreneurship myself.
 So I'm happy to be on my second startup now.

-Before FingerprintJS, I started a company called Machinio which was a search engine for used machinery.
+Before Fingerprint, I started a company called Machinio which was a search engine for used machinery.
 I was CTO there and built the first version of all the technology.
 We had crawlers, we had search engine technology, we did a lot of search engine optimization in order to rank well.
 The idea for that was to try and find as much inventory online as we could and create a single resource for used machinery and the idea worked out.

 While at Machinio, I hired a person named Valentin as one of our first software engineers.
-He's actually the original creator of the FingerprintJS library.
+He's actually the original creator of the Fingerprint library.
 So that's when I first found out about it, we used it for a little while at Machinio to help us catch different kinds of fraud, and Valentin and I worked together for about six years.

-After selling Machinio, Valentin decided that he wanted to try and create a professional version of the FingerprintJS library.
+After selling Machinio, Valentin decided that he wanted to try and create a professional version of the Fingerprint library.
 So he started working on the product way before I even considered joining.
-The interesting thing about the background for FingerprintJS is that we really didn't know what it was going to be when we started.
+The interesting thing about the background for Fingerprint is that we really didn't know what it was going to be when we started.
 It was more just two technical guys tinkering on things, trying to see what we could build.
 He started with it at first and built a nice service from it.
-Then when it was time for me to leave Machinio, I decided to start working on FingerprintJS, at least part time in the beginning.
+Then when it was time for me to leave Machinio, I decided to start working on Fingerprint, at least part time in the beginning.
 But then once I started seeing what he was actually building and the feedback from customers, I decided to join full time.
 And it turned out to be a really interesting opportunity for me and for him.

 Since then things have gone really smoothly.
 We've raised two rounds of funding.
 We're at 23 people at the company right now, mostly engineers, and yeah, things are going well for us right now.
 We're focused on solving any and all anti-fraud problems that are on the internet.
 So happy to talk more about that later on the podcast.

 #### CAMERON:

 Let's get right into it.
-Before we talk about use cases, an overview of the technology itself that underpins FingerprintJS would be super helpful.
+Before we talk about use cases, an overview of the technology itself that underpins Fingerprint would be super helpful.
 I understand there's a little bit of a teaser there in the name that it involves fingerprinting.
 My advanced layman's understanding of your core product offering is essentially the ability to provide a fairly unique device level fingerprint for each session that you see coming across a website or application and then be able to use that to understand who's visiting your platform and hopefully determine if they're a user that should be trusted or not trusted?
 Is that a fair assessment?

 #### DAN: